Giddybird/xrayid/README.md

 ## Data:

 The data is collection of about 6000 X-rays of Children’s lungs taken by the university of California San Diego.
-In 2018

-  (University of California San Diego, Guangzhou Women and Children’s Medical Center)
+University of California San Diego, Guangzhou Women and Children’s Medical Center Back in 2018.

 In order to make our model more robust we used what is called a data generator.
 In essence it takes know pictures and makes slight alterations to them to improve the models performance.